-The Niobe system has allowed her to perform this complex procedure with excellent results and achieve what is of greatest importance: patients experiencing arrhythmia-free survival off of antiarrhythmic drugs.
+RMN has allowed her to perform this complex procedure with excellent results and achieve what is of greatest importance: patients experiencing arrhythmia-free survival off of antiarrhythmic drugs.
 “Helping someone’s quality of life is very satisfying,” says Dr. Pezeshkian.

 Thanks, Dr. Pezeshkian, for always keeping patient satisfaction at the forefront.